 Simply, a patent protects an invention, preventing others from making, using or selling the invention as claimed by the patentee for the term of the patent.
-In the United States, patents are granted by the United States Patent and Trademark Office (USPTO) after it has examined an application submitted by or on behalf of the patentee and determined that the invention claimed in the application is useful, novel (new) and not obvious.
+In the United States, patents are granted by the United States Patent and Trademark Office (USPTO) after it has examined an application submitted by or on behalf of the patentee and determined that the invention claimed in the patent application is useful, novel (new) and not obvious.

 The process of applying for and obtaining a patent is complex, oftentimes consuming and challenging.
 Many people mistakenly assume that a patent application is a form to be filled out, somewhat akin to an employment application.
 Nothing could be further from the truth.
 In fact, patent applications are extremely complicated legal documents written from scratch and best prepared by an experienced patent attorney.
-A typical patent application is 10-20 pages long, includes several sheets of drawings and takes an experienced patent attorney 15-35 hours to prepare and file.
+A typical patent application is 10-20 pages long, includes several sheets of drawings and takes an experienced patent lawyer 15-35 hours to prepare and file.

-After preparation and filing, the process of an invention working its way through the patent office typically takes two or more years, and a significant portion of the time is expended while the application sits in a queue waiting to be assigned to and examined by a patent examiner in the USPTO.
+After preparation and filing, the process of a patent application working its way through the patent office typically takes two or more years, and a significant portion of the time passes while the application sits in a queue waiting to be assigned to and examined by a patent examiner in the USPTO.
 A significant amount of interaction and back and forth with the examiner is typically required before he/she will agree to allow an application to issue as a patent.
 An experienced and qualified patent attorney is indispensible in shepherding the application and ensuring the patentee gets the broadest possible protection for the invention.

 What is a patentable invention?